VahidFarahmandian/Jinget/01-Miscellaneous/SourceGenerator/Jinget.SourceGenerator/README.md

 The `PreserveBaseInterface` argument states that if the base interfaces should be ignored for transformation or not.

 `AppendPropertyToReadModel`: This is an optional attribute which is used to add new custom property to readonly model.
 First argument is property type and second argument is it's name.
-For this attribute, there is a parameter called `ignoredMappping` that when is set to `true` cause the property to be ignored while generating the ReadOnly model mapping configuration.
+For these aggregation attributes, there is an argument called `ignoreMappping` that has same effect as `IgnoreMapping` attribute.
+Default value for this argument is `true`.

 `PreserveOriginalGetterSetter`: This is an optional attribute which is used to preserve property's getter/setter access modifier.
 Properties without this attribute will be transformed as public get/set properties.